noabossel/Dynamic-deconvolution-algorithm/README.md

 bulk_WT_TLR10_T8_log2_data.mat

 Instructions:
-Unzip the code_algorithm.zip file and run the Matlab script from this directory.
+Unzip the dynamic_deconvolution_algorithm.zip file and run the Matlab script from this directory.

 Running the code:
 The function deconvolution_algorithm.m get as input the name of the .mat file with the bulk RNA-seq data.